andr-ew/ndls/lib/doc/alternate_grid_sizes.md

 ![documentation image](ndls_256.png)

-yes, the 256 interface has 6 tracks! and double the pattern recorders! lots of keys = lots of stuff
+yes, the 256 interface has 6 tracks (!)